IAmDylanDennison/Dataminning-project/README.md

 User uploads a .csv file with the varibles
 Number of Pregnancies, Glucose, Blood Pressure, Skin Thickness, Insulin, BMI (Body Mass Index), Diabetes Pedigree Function, and Age

-Used scikit learn regression tree and mathpotlib for visual representation.
+Used scikit learn decision tree and mathpotlib for visual representation.